charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 In such cases, possibility is narrowed without justification.

-The appearance of excessive permissiveness arises only relative to these unearned restrictions.
+**The appearance of excessive permissiveness arises only relative to these unearned restrictions.**

 ---

 ## V. Permissiveness as Structural Neutrality

-MAF permits any posit that satisfies minimal admissibility conditions:
+MAF admits any posit that satisfies minimal admissibility conditions:

 - distinguishability from its negation,
 - specification of conditions of application,